 Your highest value is your purpose or mission in life.
 The more congruent you are with that highest value, the more you’re likely to structure your life around that highest value, delegate everything but that highest value, build momentum, and expand your space and time horizons.
 As a result, your vision tends to grow bigger and you’re more likely to give yourself permission to do something even greater going forwards.

-As such, you can live a purposeful, meaningful and fulfilling life because when you live by your highest value, you’re inwardly or intrinsically directed to have the most fulfilment.
+As such, you can live a purposeful, inspiring, meaningful and fulfilling life because when you live by your highest value, you’re inwardly or intrinsically directed to have the most fulfilment.

 Those with a vision flourish; and those without a vision perish.
 Those with a mission make a difference; those without a mission wander around and subdue themselves by subordinating to other people, conforming, not really standing out, and trying to fit in.